kanow/operations/Documentation/Introduction/Index.rst

     - filter list by type and year
     - Show location on a map in single view
     - Map with all locations instead of normal list view
+    - Statistics by operation type with a bar chart (made with http://chartjs.org)

 .. important::